A proposal is a written offer to solve a technical problem

 use of an artificial background.
 A cluttered background

-as a puzzle, with a price for anybody who could find
+with a price for anybody who could find gear B.

-and shadings.
-Each reproduced print should have an attractive
+Each reproduced print should have an attractive margin

-margin of white space.
-If smaller than page size, prints
+of white space.
+If smaller than page size, prints may

-may be satisfactorily mounted by use of rubber cement.
+be satisfactorily mounted by use of rubber cement.
+Rubber

-Rubber cement has fewer tendencies than paste or glue
+cement has fewer tendencies than paste or glue to wrinkle

-data, should be put directly on full-page photographs
+should be put directly on full-page photographs in black

 TABLES